A Scooter for Yaksmas: Production

-"A Scooter for Yaksmas" is the final episode of the series to be produced, with director Bob Camp's unit shutting down immediately after the episode was completed.
+"A Scooter for Yaksmas" was the final episode of the series to be produced, with director Bob Camp's unit shutting down immediately after the episode was completed.
 Storyboards were completed by Tom McGrath and Stephen DeStefano alongside Camp in one last bid to do so for the series, with Bill Wray painting backgrounds for the final time.
 Due to its nature, it aired as a double-length special in the manner of "Son of Stimpy"; coincidentally, this makes Bob Camp and series creator John Kricfalusi both being laid off after completing a Christmas special double the length of a normal episode.

+Following completion of the episode (as well as the final segment for the episode), the majority of animators from the Games facility moved on production for two new productions Hey Arnold! and The Angry Beavers, both of which were created by Craig Bartlett and Mitch Schauer, respectively, two of which also worked on The Ren & Stimpy Show during the Games years.
+Other animators, including Tom McGrath himself, left to work on Space Jam for Warner Bros.
+Animation, of which the show's voice actor Billy West was a part of.
+McGrath would go on to work at DreamWorks Animation for such films as the Madagascar franchise, as well as Megamind and The Boss Baby.
+Guy Moon, who composed such shows as Cow and Chicken, The Fairly OddParents, Danny Phantom, The Grim Adventures of Billy and Mandy, and Back at the Barnyard, did additional composing and lyrics for this episode's musical number, along with Camp, West, Cheryl Chase, McGrath, DeStefano, Andy Paley, and Charlie Brissette.
+Other crew members that also worked on the show, especially since the Spümcø era, also left the series after completion of the episode; most notably West, who became an established voice actor by this point.
+He was already voicing such characters for the film Space Jam during the making of the episode, and would go on to be best known for his roles in Futurama.

 Reception

 American journalist Thad Komorowski gave the episode three out of five stars, calling it a likable Christmas special but considered it "intensely tired" and inferior to "Son of Stimpy".